mortezakowkabi/jcb-persian-documentation/english/Joomla-Components.md

 - **Admin Views** – data tables, edit forms, ACL rules, and toolbar actions that power the backend experience.
 - **Site Views** – list and item layouts that ship to the frontend.
 - **Custom Admin Views** – bespoke management screens that sit outside the CRUD scaffolding.
-- **Modules and Plugins** – optional extensions that are packaged alongside the main component; document how their event triggers align with Site View flows using the [JCB!
+- **Modules and Plugins** – optional extensions that are packaged alongside the main component; outline how each plugin is bundled, configured, and enabled using the [JCB!
 Joomla Plugins](./Joomla-Plugins.md) notes.
 - **Custom Code** – helper methods, class overrides, and reusable snippets injected into the generated output.
 - **Files and Folders** – media assets, scripts, language packs, or other resources that need to be copied into Joomla's filesystem.
 - **Database Tweaks** – schema updates, install/upgrade SQL, and demo data.